nickbrandt/GitLab/doc/ci/yaml/README.md

 #### `cache:paths`

-Use the `paths` directive to choose which files or directories will be cached.
+Use the `paths` directive to choose which files or directories to cache.
 Paths are relative to the project directory (`$CI_PROJECT_DIR`) and can't directly link outside it.
 Wildcards can be used that follow the [glob](https://en.wikipedia.org/wiki/Glob_(programming)) patterns and: